6 WordPress Myths Busted

 WordPress is insecure

-Given the popularity of WordPress in comparison to other CMSs, it’s not surprising that it’s a big target for hackers.
+Given the popularity of WordPress in comparison to other website platforms, it’s not surprising that it’s a bigger target for hackers.
 But that doesn’t make it insecure.

-Use security best practices when installing WordPress.
+Use security best practices when installing WordPress and make sure you have an active SSL Certificate enabling a secure website.
 These help to protect against common vulnerabilities, but many of these would apply irrespective of the CMS being used.

-The most common way that WordPress sites are hacked is through vulnerable or out of date plugin/theme files.
-Keeping on top of these, making sure the site is hosted with a reputable company and using a good security plugin to lock down the site helps to guard against attempted hacks.
+The most common way that WordPress sites are hacked is through a vulnerable or out-of-date plugin or theme files.
+Keeping on top of these, making sure the website is hosted with a reputable company, and use a good CDN (Content Delivery Network).

 Plugins slow down a WordPress site

-Plugins can cause a site to slow down.
+Plugins can cause site bloat if there are too many of them a site to slow down.
 Plugins are frequently used as an excuse by cheap hosts, passing the buck on slow performance.

 Website owners can update everything themselves

-For anything other than blog/news updates or small text changes, you should use a designer/developer.
+For anything other than blog/news updates or small text changes, you should use a designer or developer.

 We believe that site owners should have full administrative access to the backend.
 This gives them complete control over their site and who manages the updates, but I’d encourage site owners to get an expert to handle regular maintenance and larger content updates.

 Why?
-Maintenance updates can go wrong.
-Automatic updates can fail.
+Maintenance updates can go wrong and automatic updates can fail.
 You could attempt to update your website but if you make a mistake, your site will be down until a developer looks at it.

 WordPress websites all look the same